Slowthai: Early life

-Tyron Kaymone Frampton was born on 18 December 1994 in Northampton to Gaynor, a teenage mother of Barbadian descent.
+Tyron Kaymone Frampton was born on 18 December 1994 in Northampton to Gaynor, a teenage mother who is half-Barbadian.
 Frampton, his sister, and his brother were raised by their single mother in a council estate in the Lings area of Northampton.
 His younger brother Michael died shortly after his first birthday, which greatly affected Frampton.
 Frampton attended Northampton Academy and in 2011 attended Northampton College, where he studied for a BTEC in Music Technology.
-Frampton has ADHD.

-Frampton frequently skipped school during his years at Northampton Academy and often spent time at a nearby underground "recording studio" at his friend's house, only stopping when his mother was forced to attend a compulsory court hearing.
+Frampton has ADHD and frequently skipped school during his years at Northampton Academy, often spending time at a nearby underground "recording studio" at his friend's house, only stopping when his mother was forced to attend a compulsory court hearing.
 After college, Frampton had multiple short stints in employment, working as a labourer, a plasterer, and at a branch of Next before being fired for breach of contract after he gave his friend employee discounts.

 Career

 2016–2019: Beginnings and Nothing Great About Britain

 The name Slowthai originates from his childhood nickname given to him due to his slow speech and drawled tone: "slow ty".
-In 2016, he released his breakout single, "Jiggle", produced by Sammy Byrne.
+In 2016, he released his break-out single, "Jiggle", produced by Sammy Byrne.

 In 2017, Slowthai partnered up with indie record label Bone Soda to release his I Wish I Knew EP, "Murder" and "T n Biscuits".
 Later in the same year, Slowthai signed his recording contract with Method Records and since has released his Runt EP and debut studio album, Nothing Great About Britain, which peaked at number 9 on the Official Charts on the week of release.

 In addition to being included in the BBC's Sound of 2019 poll and NMEs NME 100 list, Slowthai as well received acclaim from publications such as DIY, Vevo and Metro.
 Alongside that, his debut album was shortlisted for a Mercury Music Prize, losing to Dave's Psychodrama.

 Slowthai contributed additional, uncredited vocals on the song "What's Good" from Tyler, the Creator's album Igor.
 He is also featured on "Heaven Belongs to You" from Brockhampton's album Ginger and later joined their HBTY North American tour in 2019 as the special guest.